buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 In the eyes of civilized cultures, half-orcs are monstrosities, the result of perversion and violence, and rarely are they the result of loving unions; as such, they are usually forced to grow up quickly and harshly, constantly fighting to protect themselves or make a name for themselves.
 Some half-orcs spend their entire lives proving to pureblooded orcs that they are as fierce as they are.

 Half-orcs are on average 1.9 meters tall, with a powerful physique and greenish or gray skin.
 In males, the canines often grow rather long until they protrude from their mouths, and these *tusks*, combined with a sometimes broad forehead and slightly pointed ears, give them that noted *bestial* appearance.
-Females have much less pronounced orcish traits and are considered wild and *easy* by human males who lack the due respect.
+Females have much less pronounced orcish traits and are considered wild and *easy* by human males who show them no respect.

 Despite these obvious orcish traits, half-orcs are as varied as their human parents.